KGibb8/hyphoid/README.md

 - has_many :mushrooms
 - has_many :spores, through :mushrooms
 - has_many :requests

+# Stores resources so must have a store for each resource

+carbon sugar phosphates nitrates

 - first organism, first model to be created and spec'ed
 - has a "Find Neighbours" method which will allow allow for symbiosis between mycelia & neighbouring tree --